rosros2000/kokanumi/README.md

   V. 20250523

   iBUS input-method table for likanu.
-It includes the abugida, all current kokanu words and the following punctuation marks:
+It includes the abugida, all current kokanu words and the following punctuation marks: oq	｢, cq	｣, <q	‹, >q	›, ?q	≈, !q	ʭ.